This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 While there is no cure for CP, treatments can help improve symptoms, and therapy and educational interventions can help with complications of the condition.

 Some types of physical therapy are the most common treatments for CP.
-It helps children develop better muscle tone, learn to move in ways that are more comfortable, be better able to walk, and speak more easily.
-Medications also play an important role in managing cerebral palsy.
+It helps children develop better muscle tone, learn to move more comfortably and be better able to walk and speak more easily.
+Medications also play an essential role in managing cerebral palsy.
 Some children benefit from surgery.

 Brachial Plexus Injuries and Erb’s Palsy

-The brachial plexus is a bundle of nerves that controls movement and feeling in the arms.
+The brachial plexus is a bundle of nerves that controls arm movement and feeling.
 It runs from the spinal cord, through the neck, and down each arm.

 Several birth injuries are included under brachial plexus injuries, and the most common is Erb’s palsy.
 Erb’s palsy occurs when the damage to the brachial plexus causes weakness or lack of sensation in the arm.